 In product development, a basis for understanding our products’ environmental impact is created via analysis with Component Environmental Impact, which shows, among other things, carbon dioxide emissions.
 This provides a good decision making basis for chosing materials and suppliers.
 It is also considered whether it is possible to choose a supplier that is geographically close in order to reduce the transport distance.
 Our goal is that each new product should have a lower environmental impact than the previous generation.
 Our suppliers must ensure in their contracts that they comply with the applicable legislation and standards that certain materials in our products require.
 In some products there are built-in batteries that can have an impact on the environment if handled incorrectly.
 We ensure that these batteries are handled according to the regulations that exist for safe handling and transport.
 Personnel affected by these tasks have undergone training..

 LVI strives to streamline and improve operations in every process within the company.
-To ensure the quality of all processes, LVI is certified according to ISO 9001 and 14001.
-Our operating system contains instructions and routines for both quality, environment and work environment.
-All this is made to ensure that we work with the right things and develop in a positive and sustainable way.
+To ensure quality in all processes, LVI is certified according to ISO 9001 and 14001.
+Our business system contains clear instructions and routines for quality, environment and work environment.
+All to ensure that we work with the right things and develop in a positive and sustainable way.
 Ultimately, this means that our customers can trust that LVI is a responsible producer and supplier.

-LVI works to reduce our environmental impact in everything from production to suppliers and recycling.
-We have a clear environmental goal to streamline power consumption in each new product because the use of electrical energy has a significant impact on the climate.
-The consumer must know that a product from LVI is energy efficient.
-Our products are often sold through public tenders, and there LVI invests in increasing the information about our environmental work in order to eventually raise this as a significantly contributing factor in the procurer’s choice of products and supplier.
+LVI works to reduce our own climate and environmental impact in everything from production to supplier and recycling.
+We have a clear environmental goal to streamline power consumption in every new product, since the use of electrical energy has a significant impact on our climate.
+The consumer should know that a product from LVI is energy efficient.
+Our products are often sold through public tenders, and LVI is highlighting the importance of environmental impact in order to eventually include this as a significant contributing factor in the purchaser’s choice of products and supplier.

-Freight transport is a major challenge when it comes to reducing carbon dioxide emissions.
-Here, LVI tries to, where possible, always choose the kind of transport that causes the least environmental impact.
-For example, we choose boat transport to our warehouse in the USA instead of air.
-Similarly when importing materials.
-This causes increased demands on our planning and forecast in production and purchasing.
-We invest in developing products that are less bulky and weigh less.
+Transporting goods is a major challenge when it comes to reducing carbon dioxide emissions.
+Here, LVI tries to, where possible, always choose the mode of transport that has the least environmental impact.
+For example, we choose boat transport to our warehouse in the USA instead of flying.
+The same applies when importing materials.
+This places increased demands on our planning and foresight in production and purchasing.
+We are investing in developing products that are less bulky and weigh less.
 This will in turn lead to our goods taking up less space on the transport vehicles.

 You can also download this information as a PDF brochure: LVI and the Environment.